MichaelHager01/Essential-Summaries/README.md

 # Essential Summaries

-I am creating a website for a client that will allow a user to access the website and upload needed files in a dropbox which will then be added to my clients Google Drive.
+I am creating a website for a client that will allow a user to access the website and upload needed files in a Dropbox which will then be added to my client's Google Drive.
 I will be doing this using Python, HTML, CSS, and JavaScript.

-### Current State 1/12/2024
+### Current State 1/17/2024

-I have just established the website publically and linked the domain name so the website can now be accessed.
-I am currently working on simple adjustments for visual appeal on the website after a user submission.
-Potentially adding a seperate html page for when the submission is complete.
+I currently have made some minor improvements to the visual appeal of the website, specifically editing the CSS file.
+The upload function in the Python code has also been slightly altered for efficiency.
+Upcoming updates I would like to work on include sending an email confirmation after uploading and creating another HTML file to be redirected to after successful upload.